omkar-robotics/ros2-action-client-server/README.md

 # Why Actions are Important

-Services are not suitable for long-running tasks because:
+ROS2 Services are not suitable for long-running tasks because:

-* No feedback mechanism
+No feedback mechanism
-* No cancel functionality
+No cancellation support
-* Client waits blindly
+Client waits blindly
-* Difficult to manage multiple requests
+Difficult to monitor progress

 ROS2 Actions solve these problems using:

-* Feedback updates
+Real-time feedback
-* Goal management
+Goal management
-* Asynchronous communication
+Asynchronous communication
-* Result handling
+Result handling
-* Cancel support
+Goal cancellation support

+This makes Actions ideal for robotics applications.

 ---